arizakevin/Enhanced-component-with-modal/README.md

 # Description
-High-Order Component that consumes any component/screen, a button, and any modal you want, and returns the component/screen enhanced with all the logic necesary for your modal to work and place the button wherever you set it on your screen.
+High-Order Component that consumes any component/screen, a button, and a modal, and returns the component/screen enhanced with all the logic necesary for your modal to work and place the button wherever you set it on your screen.

 # Installation